The Insiders’ Guide to Hiking Wintergreen

 While Wintergreen is a resort community, know that most all of the mountain and valley trails here–like most trails in the Blue Ridge Mountains–insist on being taken seriously.

-Wear proper attire, including footwear.
+• Wear proper attire, including sturdy footwear.

-Carry a hiking map at all times.
+• Carry a hiking map.